JakobRobnik/periodax/README.md

 - Typically, periodogram score is the likelihood ratio, here it can also be the Bayes factor, marginalizing over the parameters of the noise correlation kernel and the frequency of the signal.
 - Everything is implemented in [JAX](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html) with all the usual benefits: easy parallelization, GPU support, speed, etc.

-Application:
+Example Application:
-Reanalysis of https://academic.oup.com/mnras/article/463/2/2145/2589684 , which is on the 'quasars' branch.
+Reanalysis of Supermassive Black Hole Binaries search from [here](https://academic.oup.com/mnras/article/463/2/2145/2589684) is on the 'quasars' branch.

 To get started, checkout the [tutorial](tutorial.ipynb).
 If you encounter any issues, feel free to contact me at jakob_robnik@berkeley.edu .